TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

       You can edit documentation in your browser by accessing its repository directly on GitHub.

-      This workflow is ideal for making minor changes such as fixing grammatical errors or typos.
+      This workflow is ideal for making minor changes such as fixing grammatical errors and typos.

       :ref:`docs-contribute-github-method`.